-There was a material difference between the budgeted expenditures (\$30,000) and estimated actual expenditures (\$4,000) for classified staff development (Action 2) as the Classified Staff Development Day was not implemented due to concerns around COVID-19 safety.
+There was a material difference between the budgeted expenditures (\$30,000) and estimated actual expenditures (\$0) for classified staff development (Action 2) as the Classified Staff Development Day was implemented with the Certificated Staff Development and did not incur specific costs.

-There was a material difference between the budgeted expenditures (\$3,000) and estimated actual expenditures (\$0) around efforts to diversify certificated staff (Action 3).
-The efforts proceeded, but there were not costs associated with these efforts.
+There was a material difference between the budgeted expenditures (\$3,000) and estimated actual expenditures (\$545) around efforts to diversify certificated staff (Action 3).
+The efforts proceeded, but had limited costs to support affinity groups in the District and there were not additional costs for expanded recruiting.